 Essentially, if your house was built between late 1948 and late 2018 (which will cover a lot of our region’s housing stock), then these new Permitted Development Rules apply!

-You will still need Prior Approval from your local council to make sure that your new extension complies with the law.
+Remember, you will still need Prior Approval from your local council to make sure that your new extension complies with the law, and it’s wise to get a Lawful Development Certificate to avoid future problems.

 There are, however, specific conditions and considerations attached to the Permitted Development Rights on extending upwards, as you might expect.
 Remember that Permitted Development Rules do not apply if:

-- there is an Article 4 direction in place
+There is an Article 4 direction in place in your area

 If any of the above apply to you, then you will have to submit your plans to the council to make a full planning application to extend.
 That’s not to say you’re less likely to get approval, and our fantastic planning team can certainly help you with getting planning permission in these circumstances.